Ninja-freelance/documentation/README.md

 ## About us
 We don't just develop a website for freelancers.
 We want to STANDARDIZE prices for freelancers ' work.
 The ranking system allows developers to select tasks according to their level.
 And this will help customers immediately determine the costs and be confident in the quality of the task.
-Since to get a rank, the developer must prove their knowledge by passing a special test for each level
+Since to get a rank, the developer must prove their knowledge by passing a special test for each level.
 [Do you want something?
 Write to us](mailto:ninjafreelance.com@gmail.com)

 ## Repository links